 - For organizations that have participated in this awards program in previous years:

-- Organizations that have previously won an Award of Excellence in Energy Management are not eligible for the 2022 Award of Excellence but are eligible to receive an Insight Award.
+- Organizations that have previously won an Award of Excellence in Energy Management are not eligible for the 2023 Award of Excellence but may receive an Insight Award.

 How to Apply